nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 In multivariate testing, you determine a control scenario (something you already know) and form a hypothesis that a variation of that scenario would perform better (such as getting more users to click on a link) than the control.

 **Note**: You will see the term multivariate testing, A/B testing or split testing to discuss experiments like this.
-While there is a technical difference between the implementation of these various methods, they all seek to accomplish the same thing so we are not going to worry too much about accuracy for the purposes of discussing this.
+While there is a technical difference between the implementation of these various methods, they all seek to accomplish the same thing so we are not going to worry too much about accuracy of the label for the purposes of discussing what we learned.

 In our tests, the control scenario was simply presenting a user with a link to either support public radio or follow us on various social media.
 We hypothesized that presenting users with a yes or no question that asked them how they felt about the story they just saw before seeing these options, would make them more likely to take action.
 We'll call this question, which changed slightly on each project, the "Care Question", as it always tried to gauge whether a user cared about a story.